LeaderPortfolio

 The Full Dossier

-George Rosenberg Roberts was born into a Jewish family in Houston, Texas, on September 14, 1943.
-He graduated from Culver Military Academy in 1962 and attended Claremont McKenna College, earning a Bachelor of Arts/Science degree in 1966.
-He furthered his education at the University of California, Hastings College of the Law, graduating with a Juris Doctor in 1969.
+George Roberts was born on September 14, 1943, in Houston, Texas, to a Jewish family.
+He graduated from Culver Military Academy in 1962 and later attended Claremont McKenna College, earning his Bachelor of Arts in 1966.
+Roberts furthered his education at the University of California, Hastings College of the Law, graduating in 1969.

 Rise to Success